ChainAI-Org/full-stack-template/README.md

 *   **TypeScript Type Imports**: Use `import type { MyType } from './myModule';` for type-only imports to ensure correct module handling.
 *   **Import/Export Matching**: Ensure your import style (e.g., `import { item } from './module'` for named exports, or `import item from './module'` for default exports) correctly matches how the item is exported from its source module.
 *   **Routing Package**: This project uses React Router v7 integrated via `@fastify/react` for SSR.
 Do **not** install or use `react-router-dom`; rely on the existing routing setup and page structure in `src/client/pages/`.
 *   **Focused Feature Development**: To ensure thoroughness and integration, aim to complete one feature (including both backend and frontend aspects) entirely before moving on to the next.
 This helps prevent context switching and ensures all parts of a feature are working together.
+See "Example End-to-End Feature Workflow" under "Development Workflow" for a detailed illustration.
 *   **Architectural Bedrock (Generally, do not modify these files)**:
     *   `vite.config.js`
     *   `postcss.config.mjs`